 In 1988 Bernie joined WA Police as a sworn Police Officer then switching to a Public Servant in 2008.

 In his current role Bernie manages a team of crime prevention community engagement staff and is extensively involved with NHW at both a State and National level.
-Bernie is currently the President of Neighbourhood Watch Australasia.
+Bernie is currently the Chairman of Neighbourhood Watch Australasia.

 Margaret Pearson – Company Secretary

 Throughout Margaret’s career she has made a significant contribution to the voluntary sector by being involved with numerous community organisations including ACT Neighbourhood Watch Association Inc. where she held a number of positions within that organisation and has recently retired from the role of President.

 Having lived overseas for a number of years Margaret returned, with her family, to Canberra where she continues to follow her great interest in local and international politics.
 Margaret is currently the Company Secretary of NHWA.

 Clare is currently the Vice-President and Board Member of the ACT Neighbourhood Watch Association.
 Clare has been an active member of NHW since 1985, primarily in the Ainslie Suburb of Canberra where she has lived since 1962 after moving from Melbourne.